 The pressures of success and profitability can weigh down a new business.
-But no matter your level of familiarity with business finances, there are key questions and resources to keep in mind.
-Here are four areas to incorporate into the management of your startup's financial health.
+But no matter your level of familiarity with business finances, you should keep certain key questions and resources in mind.
+Here are seven steps to take for the successful management of your startup's financial health.

 "A very low percentage of new business owners actually go over every number in their finances every month, and even fewer actually understand all the numbers on the page," said Barry Moltz, financial advisor, author and public speaker on small business management.

-Once you have a working knowledge of what's what in business finances, you have to ask the tough questions specific to your enterprise:
+Once you have a working knowledge of business finances, you have to ask the tough questions specific to your enterprise: